cb125/cb125.github.io/README.md

 * **Current Projects**:
   * I've been working lately on scope, both on the theory of scope taking, and on the empirical landscape of scope islands.
-    * My paper on scope islands is in press at *Linguistic Inquiry*.
-Here is a preprint:  [Rethinking scope islands](https://github.com/cb125/scope-islands).
+    * [Rethinking scope islands](https://github.com/cb125/scope-islands).
+In press at *Linguistic Inquiry*.
+Contrary to the standard wisdom, abundant naturally-occuring data shows that clauses are not scope islands.
-    * I have a paper on the formal properties of Quantifier Raising, published in *Semantics and Pragmatics*.
-Open-access version available here: [The logic of Quantifier Raising](https://doi.org/10.3765/sp.13.20).
+    * [The logic of Quantifier Raising](https://doi.org/10.3765/sp.13.20).
+2020. *Semantics and Pragmatics*.
+The first study of the formal properties of Quantifier Raising.
+I prove that QR is decidable, even in the presence of unrestricted type lifting.
+    * [NL-lambda, as the Logic of Scope and Movement](https://rdcu.be/cdsdC).
+2019. *Journal of Logic, Language and Information* **28**, 217–237.
+Decidability, interpolation, and soundness and completeness for a logic with Quantifier Raising and a unit, which can characterize both overt and covert movement.

 I'm rebuilding (November 2020) my professional web page (this page), please be patient...